 - Time from question arising to answer received

-- Number of repeated discussions of the same topics
+- Number of repeated discussions of previously resolved topics

-- Team satisfaction with communication quality (regular surveys)
+- Team satisfaction with communication quality (regular structured surveys)

 Interesting fact

-Microsoft claims that 68% of employees lack time for uninterrupted focus during their workday.
-Moreover, workers spend 57% of their time communicating in meetings, email, and chat.
+Microsoft research found that 68% of employees report lacking sufficient time for uninterrupted focus during their working day.
+Workers spend an average of 57% of their working time in meetings, email, and chat — the communication channels that exist to coordinate work rather than to execute it.

 Related articles:

-Structured remote work practices reduce misunderstandings by 40%.
-Learn more in our article How to collaborate effectively with remote teams: Tools and tips.
+For structured remote collaboration practices that reduce coordination failures, read How to collaborate effectively with remote teams: Tools and tips.

-For practical advice on managing one of the key communication channels in remote work, check out our article Email management: How to organize your inbox for maximum productivity.
+For practical approaches to managing email as a primary remote communication channel, read Email management: How to organize your inbox for maximum productivity.

 Conclusion